Family Involvement Improves Student Outcomes

 Moving Forward: Common Ground & Reunification

-Your family will attend a two-day graduation experience led by staff and licensed therapists.
-This is an opportunity to practice the new skills both you and your child to practice and share the new skills that everyone has learned during their Trails Carolina experience and set the foundation for a healthier, more peaceful family dynamic.
+Your family will attend a two-day family reunification/graduation experience led by our expert staff and licensed therapists.
+This is an opportunity to practice the new skills both you and your child have learned during their Trails Carolina experience and set the foundation for a healthier, more peaceful family dynamic.

 “I can honestly say that we are a closer family because of what we learned at Trails.
 I loved it all!”